 Tank decor

-Clown knife fish spends most of its time in middle or bottom water layers of the tank, but sometimes it can rise to water surface to gasp some air or get some food.
+Clown knife fish primarily inhabit the middle and bottom layers of the aquarium but will occasionally rise to the surface to gulp air or retrieve food.

 Diet